List of characters in the Breaking Bad franchise: Jesse Pinkman

 Jesse Bruce Pinkman (played by Aaron Paul) is a small-time methamphetamine user, manufacturer, and dealer.
 In high school, he was an indifferent student in Walter White's chemistry class.
 Now in his mid-20s, Jesse is Walt's business partner in the meth trade.
 Jesse is impulsive, hedonistic, and uneducated beyond high school, but he is financially ambitious and streetwise.
 He talks in playful slang, likes to wear garish clothing that follow the latest trends in youth culture, plays video games, listens to rap and rock music, takes recreational drugs, and drives lowriders.
 Walt treats Jesse like a foolish son in constant need of stern correction.
 Jesse's own family kicked him out of their house because of his drug use.
 Despite the friction between them, he and Walt have a deep bond of loyalty.
-As a result of his relationship with Walt, Jesse becomes an excellent meth cook, ultimately leading to his exploitation by others.
+As a result of his relationship with Walt, Jesse becomes an excellent meth cook, ultimately leading others to exploit him.
 Despite his criminal lifestyle, Jesse is far more empathetic than Walt.
-He is horrified by the brutality at the higher levels of the drug trade particularly during later seasons, but remains involved with Walt out of necessity.
+He is horrified by the brutality at the higher levels of the drug trade particularly during later seasons, but remains involved with Walt out of necessity and loyalty.
 He is very protective of children; his desire to keep children out of the violent drug world gives rise to several key events throughout the series.
 He wrestles with feelings of guilt about the deaths, all drug-related, of people he has been associated with.
 Towards the end of the fifth season he is overwhelmed by guilt and his "blood money."
 Realizing how much pain he has caused for money leads him to attempt to give bundles of cash from his final payoff to people he knows and then throw them from his car window onto random lawns and porches.
 In El Camino: A Breaking Bad Movie, Jesse departs for a new life in Alaska.